 HSE and Governance

-- Dedicated to building an organisation based on the principles of diversity and inclusion, creating equal opportunities for all
+- building an organisation based on the principles of diversity and inclusion, creating equal opportunities for all; and

-- We have appointed leading industry advisors to advise on key governance criteria, including remuneration, ABC and sustainability (incl.
+- we have appointed leading industry advisers to guide us on key governance criteria, including remuneration, ABC and sustainability (incl.
 ESG performance)

-- Committed to supporting the energy transition through playing an active role at a company and industry level to promote best practice in environmental stewardship
+- supporting the energy transition through playing an active role at a company and industry level to promote best practice in environmental stewardship;

-- Pursue strategy of delivering lowest Scope 1 and Scope 2 emissions per barrel, to minimise carbon intensity of operations (incl. no routine flaring) and transparent annual disclosure of GHG emissions
+- pursuing a strategy of delivering lowest Scope 1 and Scope 2 emissions per barrel, to minimise carbon intensity of operations (incl. no routine flaring) and transparent annual disclosure of GHG emissions; and

-- Prioritise renewable energy sources in the powering of operated and non-operated platforms where possible
+- prioritising renewable energy sources in the powering of operated and non-operated platforms where possible

-- Identify impactful community programmes to be funded as part of the longer-term corporate social investment strategy
+- We will identify impactful community programmes to be funded as part of the longer-term corporate social investment strategy

 Anti-Bribery and corruption